 Watch the Student Interview Deep Dive on University of Miami’s MRED+U

 In this video, we conducted an interview with a current student at the University of Miami, Andrew Samonas.
 Andrew is working on an MRED+U wrote this article.
-In this interview, we discuss the demographics, extra-curricular, courses, and more at the McDonough in the MRED+U Program.
+In this interview, we discuss the demographics, extra-curricular, courses, and more in the Miami MRED+U Program.

 A huge thank you to Andrew for contributing his time and experience to help others better understand what the University of Miami has to offer graduate real estate students!

 Program Name: Master of Real Estate Development + Urbanism

 Location: 1223 Theo Dickinson Dr, Coral Gables, FL 33146

 Year Established: 2008

 Program History: The Master of Real Estate Development and Urbanism (MRED+U) at the University of Miami is an interdisciplinary one-year graduate program that combines the fundamentals of real estate development with livable community planning and design.
 Courses towards the Master of Real Estate Development and Urbanism began in Fall 2008 and the full one-year program launched in Fall 2009